-The weighted-average exercise price in column b is calculated based on the outstanding stock options.
+The weighted-average exercise price in column (b) is calculated based on outstanding stock options.
 It does not take into account shares issuable upon vesting of outstanding restricted stock units, which have no exercise price.

-- 1. After December 31, 2012, no further awards will be made under the 2003 Stock Plan, but any awards previously granted under the 2003 Stock Plan shall remain in effect pursuant to their term. - We have reserved 7,301,899 shares of Class B common stock for issuance under our 2012 Stock Plan, which includes an increase of 1,924,511 shares to the authorized number of shares available under the plan, which occurred on January 1, 2014 as a result of the "evergreen provision" under the plan.
-The "evergreen provision" provides for annual increases in the number of shares available for issuance under the plan, on the first day of our fiscal year, equal to 5% of the outstanding shares of Class B common stock (including any shares of Class B common stock issuable upon conversion of any outstanding capital stock) on such date. - 3.
-Consists of stock options to purchase 4,606,928 shares of Class B common stock. - 4.
-Consists of stock options to purchase 3,190,300 shares of Class B common stock and restricted stock units representing the right to purchase 1,134,143 shares of Class B common stock.
+After December 31, 2013, no awards will be made under the 2003 Stock Plan.
+Consists of stock options to purchase shares of our Class B common stock.
+We have reserved 9,404,392 shares of Class B common stock for issuance under our 2012 Stock Plan, which includes an increase of 2,102,493 shares to the authorized number of shares available under the plan, which occurred on January 1, 2015.

+(3) Consists of stock options to purchase 4,762,916 shares of Class B common stock and restricted stock units representing the right to purchase 1,437,100 shares of our Class B common stock.